sneh1766/python-/README.md

 # python-
-this are my python examples or practices questions
+This are my python examples or practices questions
 <br>
 Author - Sneh Bhatt